-The mosaic functionality in APT allows you to define patterns of instrument fields of view (FOVs) that cover regions of the sky that are larger than that available for a single pointing.
+The mosaic functionality in APT allows you to define patterns of an instrument's field of view (FOV) that cover regions of the sky that are larger than that available for a single pointing.
 Each element of the mosaic is referred to as a tile.
-Mosaicking can be appropriate for both imaging and spectroscopic modes, and also for multi-visit or intra-visit applications, depending on the FOV that is being mosaicked).
+Mosaicking can be appropriate for both imaging and spectroscopic modes, and also for multi-visit or intra-visit applications, depending on the FOV that is being mosaicked.
 Table 1 shows the instrument templates for which the mosaic functionality is allowed by APT.

 Table 1.
 APT science templates allowing mosaics

 |Wide field slitless spectroscopy (grism)

 MIRI MRS is a special case since the field of view sizes for the 4 MRS wavelength ranges are different from each other.

 Time-series modes, coronagraphy, NIRSpec multi-object spectroscopy, and templates for observations of individual targets are not useful for mosaics; to avoid confusion, mosaics have been disallowed in those templates.

 Due to ongoing development of APT, minor differences in the GUI appearance compared with the screen shots below may occur, but the functionality being shown is still accurate.

 Words in bold are GUI menus/